Streamlining the Accounts Payable Process

 Now that you’re familiar with the purpose and definition of accounts payable and some related terminology, you’re ready to build your accounts payable workflow.
-Download our accounts payable workflow template and follow along, and remember that, with Lucidchart, you can easily customize the template to better fit your business.
+The rest of the article will outline the steps necessary to map out your own accounts payable process — we've even included a template to get your started.

-At the top, you’ll need three entries documenting the arrival of documents:
+To start, you'll need to create three entries reporting the arrival of documents.

 - From purchasing: Your purchasing department will provide purchase orders (PO) documenting the goods ordered from a vendor.

-- From receiving: Your receiving department will provide receiving reports for goods received.
+- From receiving: Your receiving department will provide receiving reports once goods are delivered from the vendor.